sachbhat/sachbhat.github.io/_posts/2018-11-07-income-predicts-test-success.md

 ### What is the size of the achievement gap?

 One of the largest predictors of meeting standards at your grade is income.
 It's not the only factor, but for this article, I want to focus on it.
 In Washington, they report assessment scores starting in the 3rd grade.
 In 2018, the statewide gap for all grades was large.
-The perecentage of low income kids meeting grade level standards was 32 percentage points lower (44% vs 76%) in english language learning and 33 percentage points lower in math (33% vs 66%).
+The percentage of low income kids meeting grade level standards was 32 percentage points lower (44% vs 76%) in english language learning and 33 percentage points lower in math (33% vs 66%).

 ![](/public/images/income-v-percent-meeting-standard-all-grades.png.png)